 We built our home in Sharm El Sheikh so that we could share our love of scuba diving and the Red Sea.
 We sold the boat after 10 years and moved back to Cairo.
 There, we stayed in an apartment for a year and a townhouse for two, while our villa was being prepared.

 During all the craziness, his company offered to loan him to an airline in Korea.

-We moved to Seoul, Korea for 2 years and had so much fun.
-It was easier for me – I had flown to Seoul for so many years and I was familiar with the culture.
+We moved to Seoul, Korea for two years and had so much fun.
+It was easier for me – I had flown to Seoul for so many years, and I was familiar with the culture.
 He was a duck out of water (but that’s another book.)

 A few years later, after we sold the boat, he decided to take an opportunity to work in Abu Dhabi, in the Emirates.
-So off we went for 2 more years.
+So off we went for two more years.

 Needless to say, we’ve traveled the world.

 So, now it’s time to downsize, and we’re finding this to be a big challenge.
 We have collected things from all over, and frankly, there isn’t enough room for it all.
 Parting with much of it will be difficult, although many of our possessions will find a new place in our small home.